arendsee/language-of-dice/README.md

 done
 # yield is necessary when the value returned by the last event is not the value of interest
 yield turns

-# executing this will return the string below, where *mean* and *sd* are
-# keywords representing the mean and standard deviation of the root event
-'mean: {} sd: {}' mean sd
 ```

 Precedence